 At the time of connection to the grid in 2012, the St. Lawrence College Project was the first of its kind in any post-secondary institution in Canada.

 The project holds the record for being the:

 - first post-secondary FIT project installed in Ontario

 - the largest post-secondary solar project in Canada (at the time of connection to the grid)

-The Kingston campus consists of over 1,128 panels with an actual annual revenue of $216,000.
-The Brockville campus consists of 442 panels with an actual annual revenue of $76,000 per year.
-This incentive rate is a guaranteed until 2032.
+The Kingston campus consists of over 1,128 panels with actual annual revenue of $216,000.
+The Brockville campus consists of 442 panels with actual annual revenue of $76,000 per year.
+This incentive rate is guaranteed until 2032.

-We are working with Ontario Electronic Stewardship to provide permeant E-Waste Bins on all three Campuses and we are collaborating with Green Circle Salon, and our Hairstyling and Esthetics Programs.
+We are working with the Electronic Recycling Association to provide permeant E-Waste Bins on all three Campuses and we are collaborating with Green Circle Salon, and our Hairstyling and Esthetics Programs.
 Green Circle Salon is a hair salon-recycling program that diverts recyclable & repurposes hair clippings, used foils, color-tubes, excess hair color, papers and plastics, glass, and spa waste, and divert them from landfills and waterway.

 We are a smoke free campus, but provide cigarette butt recycling receptacles and recycling them with TerraCycle.